WHAT IS COLORECTAL CANCER?

 Colorectal cancer treatments include:

 Chemotherapy - Chemotherapy uses medications to stop the spread or growth of cancer.
 It does this by killing or preventing the replication (division) of cancer cells.
 It can be taken orally or by injection into a vein.
-It can also be administered directly to an organ or inside a body cavity, referred to as regional chemotherapy.

 Radiation therapy - Radiation can come from a source outside the body (external-beam radiation therapy) or from radioactive material placed directly near cancer cells (brachytherapy).
 For rectal cancer, external-beam radiation is the most common form of radiation therapy.
 It is often used in combination with chemotherapy prior to surgery to reduce the risk of relapse of the disease.

 Biologic Therapy - The three types of biologic therapies are 1) Angiogenesis inhibitors, which are used to counteract the growth of new blood vessels, stimulated by tumors to grow.
 2) Epidermal growth factor receptor (EGFR) inhibitors, which target a protein that stimulates growth and proliferation of cancer cells.
 3) Immunotherapeutic drugs, which stimulate the immune system of the patient to attack and kill the cancer cells.